Special Needs Planning Attorney

-The Maryland special planning attorneys at Altman & Associates understand the pitfalls of special needs planning and can help you avoid mistakes.
+Our attorneys understand the pitfalls of special needs planning and can help you avoid mistakes.

 Special needs family members are like any other family member – they deserve love and care.
 But it takes more planning and resources to properly care for special needs children or loved ones.
-When you need to engage in special needs planning, the skilled Maryland estate planning attorneys at Altman & Associates are here to serve you.
-We have convenient office locations in Columbia and Rockville.
-Contact us by phone at (301) 468-3220 or online to schedule a consultation.
+If you need to engage in special needs planning, we are here to help.
+Contact us by phone at (301) 468-3220 or online to schedule a special needs planning consultation.

-Altman & Associates is a founding member of the Academy of Special Needs Planners.
+Altman & Associates is a member of the Academy of Special Needs Planners.